Adobe-Marketing-Cloud/aep-sdks-documentation/resources/upgrading-to-aep/current-sdk-versions.md

 ## Cordova

 Adobe Experience Platform Mobile SDK plugins for Cordova supports Cordova **versions 9.0.0 or later**.
 For the latest Cordova installation instructions, see the `README` file in the [`cordova-acpcore`](https://github.com/adobe/cordova-acpcore) repository.

+A sample Cordova application that uses the Adobe Experience Platform Mobile SDK can be found [here](https://github.com/adobe/cordova-acpsample).

 {% hint style="info" %}
 For Cordova, we recommend that you first install [Node.js](https://nodejs.org/en/) to download packages from npm.
 For additional instructions on getting started with Cordova applications, see this [guide](https://netbeans.apache.org/kb/docs/webclient/cordova-gettingstarted.html).